zhemao/ez8/README.md

    programmer and program the FPGA through the USB Blaster.
 4. The program should now be running.
 Flip a switch and it should flip the corresponding LED on and off.

+Detailed documentation is available in the "docs/" folder.